huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Stop taking things so seriously.
+[The more seriously you take yourself, the unhappier you’re going to be.](https://x.com/naval/status/1298724798655168514) The more you can laugh at yourself, the happier you'll be.
+Learn to laugh at yourself.
 Literally, in three generations, no one will even remember your name.
-Learn to laugh at yourself.
-The more you can laugh at yourself, the happier you'll be.